 -

-What Brain Research Reveals: Efficiency Over Activity
+What Brain Research Shows

-Reducing "Hyperconnectivity" (Mental Noise): In many children with learning or attention hurdles, scans show the brain working far too hard to complete basic tasks—like a car engine revving in the red just to go 20 km/hr.
-Training builds neural efficiency, allowing the brain to achieve more with less wasted energy.
+Reduced "Hyperconnectivity": Many children with learning or attention issues have brains that work far too hard to complete basic tasks—like a car engine revving in the red just to go 20 km/hr.
+Arrowsmith training builds neural efficiency, allowing the brain to process information with ease rather than exhaustion.

-Comparing the Digital Experience
+A Quick Glance To Compare the Digital Experience

-| Feature | Passive Media (The Drain) | Arrowsmith Training (The Build) |
+| Feature | Passive/Sticky Media (The Drain) | Arrowsmith Training (The Build) |

 | Pacing | Fast cuts & flashing visuals | Calm, steady, and focused |